 Jennifer Hester Mattox is the Carnegie Center’s Development Director and has 20 years of professional writing experience in fundraising, marketing, and journalism.
 In addition to teaching writing seminars in Central Kentucky libraries, a bookstore, and the Carnegie Center, she coordinates the Kentucky Great Writers series and serves on the Kentucky Writers Hall of Fame Committee and the Kentucky Book Fair Author Selection Task Force.
 A two-time Kentucky Foundation for Women artist enrichment grantee, she is a featured artist on Art of the Rural’s “PlaceStories” website.
 Her 2012 NaNoWriMo novel, THE JANE AUSTEN EXPERIMENT, landed her a literary agent with the John Hawkins & Associates literary agency.

-FREE with registration to the 2017 Carnegie Books-in-Progress Conference
+This seminar is for Books-in-Progress participants only, and is FREE with registration to the 2018 Carnegie Books-in-Progress Conference.

 If you’re serious about your writing, you’ll want to hear some helpful tips before you attend the Carnegie Books-in-Progress Conference.
-We’ll discuss how to pitch to an agent, what to expect from Conference Idol, and ways networking with the literary community can benefit you.
-This seminar is led by one of the conference organizers.
-Note: Completion of the “Querying
+We’ll discuss how to pitch to an agent, what to expect from the First Page Critique Panel, and ways networking with the literary community can benefit you.

 Register now for Conference Prep: The Pitch, First Page Critique, & More.